-Cause Effect a) Texas faced problems with debt, commercial partnerships, and instability as a country. b) Texas needed economic and military protection from western Indian tribes.
-The Republic of Texas was officially annexed to the U.S. in 1845.
+Cause Effect The Republic of Texas was officially annexed to the U.S. in 1845.

 Almost immediately after Texas' annexation, the United States and Mexico fought a war over claims to Texas and disputes over the border between Texas and Mexico.
-The U.S.-Mexico War lasted from 1846 to 1848.
-The Treaty of Guadalupe Hidalgo officially ended the war in February 1848.
+The U.S. - Mexico War lasted from 1846 to 1848.
+The Treaty of Guadalupe Hidalgo officially ended the war in February, 1848.
 According to the terms of the treaty, the United States gained a large part of Mexico's territory including modern-day California, Nevada, Utah, Arizona, New Mexico, and parts of Colorado and Wyoming.
 With the addition of this new territory, the United States extended all the way west to the Pacific Ocean.

-Cause Effect a) The U.S. and Mexico did not agree on the border between Texas and Mexico. b) The U.S. invaded Mexican territories like California and New Mexico.
-The U.SMexico War broke out in 1846.
+Cause Effect The U.SMexico War broke out in 1846.
 It ended in 1848.
 The United States won the U.SMexico War.
-The Treaty of Guadalupe Hidalgo ended the war and set the terms for peace. a) Mexico was able to regain control of Texas.b) The U.S. gained Mexico's lands in the southwest.
+The Treaty of Guadalupe-Hidalgo ended the war and set the terms for peace.

 Gaining this new land in the west increased arguments between the North and the South over slavery.
 Most southerners argued that slavery should be allowed to expand west, so that plantation agriculture could spread into the new land.
 Most northerners, however, opposed the westward expansion of slavery.
-They argued slavery was not fair because it kept White wages low to compete with slave labor.
+They argued slavery was not fair because it kept White wages low in order to compete with slave labor.
 The annexation of Texas and the addition of the new territories caused a significant increase in arguments over slavery in the United States.
 During this era, these arguments would even lead to violence.